flattr/wp-flattr/readme.txt

 == Changelog ==

+= 0.9.14 =
+Made it easier to connect with a Flattr account.
+Now possible to put the Flattr button before the content in posts.

 = 0.9.13 =
 Escaping of quotation marks in tags and title.
 Tags are now stripped from titles.